angelakristo/birthday-gift/README.md

-Birthday Gift for my sister
+# Birthday Gift for My Sister

-A handmade single-page birthday gift website I built for my sister — with love from me and Hera (our cat).
+A handmade single-page birthday gift website I built for my sister — with love from me and Hera, our cat.

-About
+## About

-An interactive personal web experience featuring scroll-triggered animations, a photo gallery, a custom confetti effect, and a downloadable PDF certificate.
+An interactive personal web experience featuring:

+- Scroll-triggered animations
+- A photo gallery
+- Custom confetti effect
+- Downloadable PDF certificate

-Tech Stack
+## Tech Stack

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

-How to run it locally
+## How to Run Locally

+### Option A: Easiest

-Option A (easiest): Double-click index.html — it opens directly in your browser.
+Double-click `index.html` and it will open directly in your browser.

-Option B (recommended):
+### Option B: Recommended

-Open the folder in VS Code
+1. Open the folder in VS Code
-Install the Live Server extension
+2. Install the **Live Server** extension
+3. Right-click `index.html`
-Right-click index.html → "Open with Live Server"
+4. Click **Open with Live Server**

-Made with love <3
+## Made with love <3